 Head Chef Danielle Alvarez and her brigade of women coax the fires like magicians to bring to life their mission statement, “honouring and elevating seasonal produce by using both old-world and innovative techniques.”

-The lamb à la ficelle, a leg hung by a string in front of the coals, carved and served in juicy slices with a grilled lamb chop on spring vegetables.
+The lamb à la ficelle, a leg hung by a string in front of the coals, is carved and served in juicy slices with a grilled lamb chop on spring vegetables.
 The wood-oven fired fougasse is served with soft butter and oil that is as remarkable as the crisp bread itself. www.merivale.com.au/freds

 Bacchus South Bank